LGBTQ+ Health

 For Survivors of Sexual Misconduct

-Separately from our medical services, we offer supportive, confidential care to survivors who have experienced sexual misconduct of any kind.
+Separately from our medical and counseling services, CAPE offer supportive, confidential care to survivors who have experienced sexual misconduct of any kind.

 Medical Forensic Exams